AlePuglisi/bicycle-feedback-linearization-ros/README.md

 For further details on the model equations and parameters, on the reference trajectory and on the control scheme, refer to my [report](https://github.com/AlePuglisi/bicycle-feedback-linearization-ros/blob/main/Trajectory_Tracking_Report.pdf)

 ## Objective
+Define bicycle model kinematic and dynamic equations, and implement a ROS-based simulation and control software. <br/>
+Use it to tune the PI trajectory tracking controllers and analyze the performance. <br/>
+(Notice that the feedback linearization law is based on the kinematic model, for the dynamic model, a perfect linearization is not possible in this way, and performances are not the best)

+In this course, we focus on control and modeling, so instead of using classical simulators like Gazebo, we use C++ library odeint for explicit differential equation resolution.

+Look at the [assignment](https://github.com/AlePuglisi/bicycle-feedback-linearization-ros/blob/main/assignment.pdf) for more details.

 ## Packages description

+>[!NOTE]
+> For a clean code, the executables are organized as follows:<br/>
+> Executables of ``car_simulator`` are:
+> - "simulator", with the ROS node functions implementation
+> - "simulator"_ode, with the modeling and odeint related functions
+> - "simulator"_node, just initialize and run the node<br/>
+> Executables of ``car_traj_control`` are:<br/>
+> - car_fblin, implement feedback linearization
+> - car_traj_control, ROS node functions implementation and control law computation
+> - car_traj_control_node, just initialize and run the node

 ## Run the Code